640 South State StreetDover, Delaware 19901

-They may only be able to grasp one thought or idea at a time.
+They may only be able to grasp 1 thought or idea at a time.
 You need to keep conversations focused and simple.

-They may want to talk about only the one thing they are really interested in at a given time.
+They may want to talk about only the 1 thing they are really interested in at a given time.

 There are no hard-and-fast rules on how to communicate with an ASD child, but many family members of a child with ASD have had success with these tips:

 Be patient.
-It often takes a child with an ASD longer to process information, so you may need to slow down your conversation to his or her speed.
+It often takes a child with an ASD longer to process information.
+You may need to slow down your conversation to his or her speed.

 Teach the child how to express anger without being too aggressive.
 Children with an ASD should know that they don't have to hold their anger and frustration inside.

 Always stay positive.
-Children with an ASD respond best to positive reinforcement, so be sure to mention or reward good behavior.
+Children with an ASD respond best to positive reinforcement.
+Be sure to mention or reward good behavior.